 , following this up with another proving flight to Melbourne, Australia.

 Regular services to Cairo and Basra began when?

 A: In 1927 and were extended to Karachi in 1929.

 The London-Australia service was inaugurated in

 Imperial's aircraft were small, most seating fewer than how many passengers?

 Only about how many passengers used Imperial Airways in the

-In 1931, the airship Graf Zeppelin began offering regular scheduled passenger service between Germany and where?
+In 1931, the airship Graf Zeppelin began offering regular scheduled passenger service between

-A: South America, usually every two weeks, which continued until
+, usually every two weeks, which continued until

 , the airship Hindenburg entered passenger service and successfully crossed the Atlantic 36 times before what?